vegaluisjose/tvm-tsim-accelerators/README.md

 =================

 *TSIM* is a cycle-accurate hardware simulation environment that can be invoked and managed directly from TVM.
-This simulation environment can be used in both OSX and Linux.
+This simulation environment can be used in both OSX and Linux. *TSIM* depends on [Verilator](https://www.veripool.org/wiki/verilator) to work.

+There are three accelerators designed in three languages:

+* Verilog
-There are two dependencies required to make *TSIM* works: [Verilator](https://www.veripool.org/wiki/verilator) and [sbt](https://www.scala-sbt.org/) for accelerators designed in [Chisel3](https://github.com/freechipsproject/chisel3).
+* Chisel3 requires [sbt](https://www.scala-sbt.org/) for accelerators designed in [Chisel3](https://github.com/freechipsproject/chisel3)
+* Xilinx Vivado HLS requires [vivado](https://docs.tvm.ai/vta/install.html#vta-fpga-toolchain-installation)

 ## OSX Dependencies